RCoralie/ImageRecognition_Template/README.md

 		+ [...]

 A MNIST dataset (.png) is available for download : https://www.dropbox.com/s/m05yjxvoydbq1j2/mnist_png.tar.gz?dl=0

+Another way to easily create this hierarchy of folders is to use googleimagesdownload : https://github.com/hardikvasa/google-images-download
+You will find an example of use in docker/mycologie/download.sh.

 2) Generate labelling file : the generated file is a .txt that will associate each image with its label.
 As input, you must enter the path to the folder containing the hierarchy of data previously created.
 And as output the path to the txt file to create.